Countingup/docker-go/README.md

-# docker-go
+# Golang

-Minimal golang base image with a few tools useful in CI jobs
+Minimal golang:15 base image with a few tools useful in CI jobs.

+Includes:

+- zip